 We use an open fire season when the fire danger is consistently low enough that Fire and Emergency does not need to apply additional controls on when people can light fires in the open air.

-To help you to use fire safely, we have a set of guidelines for fire types that you should follow even when there are no restrictions or prohibitions in place, see the Authorised fire types, descriptions and conditions table below for guidance.Note that this does not mean that you can light fires anywhere you want to.
+Note that this does not mean that you can light fires anywhere you want to.
 You should still check the conditions at checkitsalright.nz and follow any advice provided.